kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-picker-api/index.md

 - Type: ``boolean``
 - Default: ``false``

 The value of this prop represents whether the skins feature is enabled.
+If enabled the user must perform a click-n-hold gesture for the popup featuring the available skins to appear.

 ### recentEmojisFeat
 - Type: ``boolean``